ahmd1c/ahmd1c/README.md

 ###

-<p style="font-size: 16px; color: white;" align="left">I'm a passionate Full-stack developer with a special love for Backend.
-I enjoy crafting elegant and efficient solutions that solve real-world problems.
+<p style="font-size: 18px; color: white;" align="left">I'm a passionate Full-stack developer with a special love for Backend.<br/> I enjoy crafting elegant and efficient solutions that solve real-world problems.
 Outside of coding, I'm a dedicated football fan and avid follower of football analytics and tactics.</p>

 ###